-Located on the eastern bend of the Lockwood Folly river, Varnamtown offers some of the areas prime water frontage.
-Overlooking the Locwood Folly Harbor facing east, unthinkable sunrises are produced each morning.
+Located on the eastern bend of the Lockwood Folly river, Varnamtown offers some of the area’s prime water frontage.
+Facing East and overlooking the Lockwood Folly Harbor, unthinkable sunrises are produced each morning.
 An Oyster haven, the Lockwood Folly river is famous for producing flavorful oysters desired by people across the country.
 Varnamtown offers fresh oysters for sale, produced by families that have been in the business for generations.

-The community consist of a town park, town hall, four churches and a small general store called The Arr Store.
+The community consist of a town park, town hall, and four churches.
 At the point, there are three fish houses, a public boat ramp and the famous railway.
 The railway brings the shrimp boats out of the water so repairs can be performed.
 It is a great experience for anyone to witness these large vessels exit the water.
 The V-Town railway is the only one around, boats come from as far as the Pamlico Sound and Georgetown to use the railway.

 Varnamtown has recieved recognition over the years for its sleepy village fishing culture.
 The community’s environment is intriguing to many, magizines have grown fond of articles about the area. (click here to read one)